We're sending your request, please wait.

 You need to be an employee to salary sacrifice.
 If you're a contractor or self-employed, you could still make extra payments to your super and then claim a tax deduction if you meet the criteria.

-You can generally put up to $27,500 into your super before tax (this includes the amount your employer pays as a Super Guarantee of at least 11% of your adjusted taxable income).
-So, if your employer pays an SG contribution of $10,000 a year, you can salary sacrifice up to $17,500.
+From 1 July 2024, you can generally put up to $30,000 into your super before tax (this includes the amount your employer pays as a Super Guarantee of at least 11.5% of your ordinary time earnings).
+So, if your employer pays an SG contribution of $10,000 a year, you can salary sacrifice up to $20,000 and stay within the annual concessional limit.

-For most people, the concessional contributions cap is $27,500.
+For most people, the concessional contributions cap is $30,000 from 1 July 2024.
+Lower caps apply to previous financial years.

-However, if your total super balance is less than $500,000, you can carry forward any unused portion of the concessional contributions cap up to five previous financial years – this may allow you to contribute more than the $27,500 limit without paying additional tax.
+However, if your total super balance is less than $500,000 as at the most recent 30 June, you can carry forward any unused portion of the concessional contributions cap up to five previous financial years – this may allow you to contribute more than the concessional contribution cap without paying additional tax.

 You probably have a rough idea of how much of your salary you can comfortably afford to contribute.
-There are limits to how much you can salary sacrifice, but you probably won't want to sacrifice that much anyway.
+There are limits to how much you can salary sacrifice.

 ASIC's Moneysmart website has a calculator to help you see what your pay and super might look like with salary sacrifice.